sallah21/GNU_Radio_HDL/README.md

 1. **GNU Radio Out-of-Tree Module (gr-OOT_HDL)**: A custom GNU Radio module that provides blocks for interfacing with HDL implementations.
 2. **HDL Modules**: Verilog implementations of signal processing functions (adder, multiplier).
-3. **C Server**: A TCP server that acts as a bridge between GNU Radio and the HDL modules.

 ## Directory Structure